-As both static and behavioral analyses are heuristic, it's highly desirable not to make decisions based solely on their outcome but rather ask the suspicious users to additionally prove they're making legitimate requests.
-Implementing such a mechanism significantly improves the quality of an anti-fraud system, increasing system sensitivity and enabling proactive defense by requiring users to pass tests in advance.
+As both static and behavioral analyses are heuristic, it's highly desirable to not make decisions based solely on their outcome but rather ask the suspicious users to additionally prove they're making legitimate requests.
+If such a mechanism is in place, the quality of an anti-fraud system will be dramatically improved, as it allows for increasing system sensitivity and enabling pro-active defense, i.e., asking users to pass the tests in advance.

 In the case of services for end users, the main method of acquiring the second factor is redirecting to a captcha page.
 In the case of APIs it might be problematic, especially if you initially neglected the "Stipulate Restrictions" rule we've given in the "Describing Final Interfaces" chapter.
-In many cases, you may need to delegate this responsibility to partners, meaning partners will display captchas and identify users based on signals received from the API endpoints.
+In many cases, you will have to impose this responsibility on partners (i.e., it will be partners who show captchas and identify users based on the signals received from the API endpoints).
 This will, of course, significantly impair the convenience of working with the API.

-NB: Instead of captchas, other actions introducing additional authentication factors could be used.
+NB: Instead of captcha, there might be other actions introducing additional authentication factors.
 It might be the phone number confirmation or the second step of the 3D-Secure protocol.
 The important part is that requesting an additional authentication step must be stipulated in the program interface, as it can't be added later in a backward-compatible manner.

-Other popular mechanics of identifying robots include offering bait ("honeypot") or employing execution environment checks (starting from rather trivial ones like executing JavaScript on the webpage and ending with sophisticated techniques of checking application integrity checksums).
+Other popular mechanics of identifying robots include offering a bait ("honeypot") or employing the execution environment checks (starting from rather trivial ones like executing JavaScript on the webpage and ending with sophisticated techniques of checking application integrity checksums).